The Ultimate Guide to Travelling by Bus in New Zealand

 - It’s a great way to meet new people

-Cons of Travelling on a Backpacker Bus Tour
+Cons of Travelling New Zealand on a Bus Tour

 - You have limited time to yourself and not much scope for independent travel